Pension jargon buster

 |Additional voluntary contributions (AVCs)||Extra contributions, above the minimum amount, made to a workplace pension scheme.
 See also FSAVCs.
 The pension arising must be taken at the same time as the main pension.|

 |Administrator||The person or company that looks after the day-to-day running of a pension scheme.
 The administrator is employed by the trustees of the scheme and reports to the members of the scheme.|

 |Annual allowance||This is the maximum amount an individual may save into a pension tax-efficiently in a year.
 You can read more about it on GOV.UK.
 You should also read the section on tax relief.|

 This is giving up part or all of your pension in return for an immediate lump sum, part of which will be taxable.
-You can read more about commutation on our website.
-Only small workplace pension pots may now be commuted.
+You can read more about commutation at How do I cash in my small pension?.

 |Contributions||The amounts paid into the pension scheme.
 Contributions may be paid by an individual or their employer, for example, or both.
 Often employees pay them at a set percentage of their salary.|

 |Decumulation||The opposite of accumulation.
 The time when funds are being taken out of a pension scheme.|

 |Death benefits||The amounts that may be paid when a scheme member dies.
 This may include a lump sum death benefit and/or a pension to the individual’s spouse or partner or perhaps to another dependant (a dependant’s pension).
 Some benefits may be tax free whereas others will be liable to tax.|

 |Deferred member||A term used to describe an individual who is no longer an active member of the scheme, normally because they have left employment with the employer who set up that particular pension scheme.|

 |Deferred state pension||See state pension deferral.|